-This excellent food maker has a stainless water reservoir that holds onto condensed water, which can be poured back into your baby's food.
+This excellent food processor has a stainless steel water reservoir that holds onto condensed water, which can be poured back into your baby's food.
 This allows important nutrients to get back into the food.

 The Beaba baby food maker comes with a cooking basket, mixing lid, spatula, and even includes a recipe book – perfect for dads wanting to make something different for their baby.

-Another notable feature of this food maker is the auto-shutoff button.
+Another notable feature of this food processor is the auto-shutoff button.
 When your baby's food is finished being made, a timer will sound.

 Note: BEABA released an enhanced BabyCook Neo in 2018.
 They improved the water tank, and it has the infamous glass bowl.
 I use the word infamous because BEABA had to recall the product thanks to the glass breakage problem.
 It's also more expensive than the older model.
 All in all, I don't yet consider it to be one of the best baby food makers.

 Are you a new dad still getting the hang of preparing food for the little one?
 If so, the Garden Fresh may be the perfect set for you.
 In just five mins, you can make an entire week's worth of healthy, delicious, and nutritional baby food.
 There is a convenient storage system included to help with the storing of your baby's food in containers.
 The family-friendly manual teaches you a lot about feeding a baby (it includes schedules, recipes, etc.).

 This all said, please keep in mind that it's more of a blending system, and you don't get an electric steamer –I know, disappointing.
 A microwave steaming basket is included though.

 If a basic baby food maker (with a great storage system) is all you need to get the job done, then this is for you.